Rayyan-Uddin/NFT-Minting-Platform/README.md

 # NFT Minting Platform

 This project is a decentralized platform for minting, buying, and selling NFTs, built on Solidity and Hardhat.
-It supports seamless interaction with the Ethereum blockchain, providing features such as minting NFTs, marketplace browsing, and wallet integration via MetaMask.

 ## Features
 - **Mint NFTs**: Create unique NFTs.